sdingcn/closure/README.md

 ![](https://github.com/sdingcn/expr/actions/workflows/auto-test.yml/badge.svg)

 Expr is a simple, dynamically typed, functional programming language with first class continuations.
-It also features lexically scoped variables, dynamically scoped variables, mark-and-sweep garbage collection, and built-in code evaluator `eval`.
+It also features lexically scoped variables, dynamically scoped variables, mark-and-sweep garbage collection, and a built-in code evaluator `eval`.
-The main purposes of this project are to experiment with language features and to demonstrate the implementation of simple interpreters.
+The goals of this project are to experiment with language features and to demonstrate the implementation of simple interpreters.

 Object-oriented programming ([test/oop.expr](test/oop.expr))
-can be mimicked using closures and dynamically scoped variables.
+can be implemented using closures and dynamically scoped variables.
 Special control-flows such as coroutines ([test/coroutines.expr](test/coroutines.expr)) and exceptions ([test/exception.expr](test/exception.expr)) can be implemented using continuations.
 Data structures such as lists ([test/quicksort.expr](test/quicksort.expr)) and binary trees ([test/binary-tree.expr](test/binary-tree.expr))